nrk19/nrk19.com/README.md

 ### Conclusions

 - The first test with high concurrency (1000) shows lower Requests per Second and higher Time per Request compared to the subsequent tests with lower concurrency.
-- Enabling Keep-Alive connections in the second and third tests significantly improves performance.
+- Enabling Keep-Alive connections (-k flag) in the second and forth tests significantly improves performance.
-- The third test with 100 concurrency exhibits the highest Requests per Second and the lowest Time per Request, indicating improved efficiency at lower concurrency levels
+- The first test with 100 concurrency exhibits the highest Requests per Second and the lowest Time per Request, indicating improved efficiency at lower concurrency levels